Adjustment of Status via "Parole in Place" for Family Members of U.S. Citizens in Military

 - unmarried child (under age 21), or

-The second ground of inadmissibility that PIP takes care of applies to any noncitizen who “arrives in the United States at any time or place other than as designated by the [Secretary of Homeland Security].”
-Again, PIP makes these two grounds of inadmissibility moot.
-What’s more, because it allows you to adjust status in the U.S., you will no longer have to worry about inadmissibility and being barred from return to the U.S. for three or ten years as a penalty for past unlawful presence, because you won’t have to leave the U.S. in the first place.
+PIP, if it eliminates your illegal entry problem, can also take care of another inadmissibility problem: you will no longer have to worry about being barred from return to the U.S. for three or ten years as a penalty for leaving after past unlawful presence, because if you are eligible to adjust status, you won’t have to leave the U.S. in the first place.